thegreat38/thegreat38/README.md

 3. Build the smallest useful version.
 4. Connect data, APIs, AI, and deployment early.
 5. Verify with tests, smoke checks, and honest documentation.
-6. Improve the system through each project.
+6. Improve the system through iteration.
 ```

 ---